kamejoko80/WICED-SDK/README.md

 The kit has two boards, the Duo board and the RBLink board.

+*** There is an issue with OSX 10.11, the RBLink will not work (with OpenOCD/libusb).
+As a workaround, please use MSD (drag & drop) method, OSX 10.10 or Windows at this moment.

 ## Red Bear Duo

 The Red Bear Duo contains a ST32F205 MCU and AP6212A WiFi+Bluetooth combo module.
 The MCU has 1MB Flash and 128KB RAM, running at 120MHz.
 The wireless combo module built with BCM43438 A1 chip that works at 2.4GHz in frequency.